jeremytammik/tbc/a/1791_da4r_release.md

 - Extract and modify Revit data
 - Automate and customize workflows like:
     - Creating custom Revit Families (RFAs)
-    - Explore and analyze model data
+    - Explore and analyse model data
     - Extract and produce automated reports from RVTs
     - Automatically create documentation